Through the Woods

 Booking and Logistics

 With 18 seats and a pre-paid model, availability moves quickly.
-Booking moderate difficulty is the working assumption , not impossible to get a table with a few weeks' notice, but not a venue you can treat as a last-minute option on a busy Friday.
+Booking moderate difficulty is the working assumption, not impossible to get a table with a few weeks' notice, but not a venue you can treat as a last-minute option on a busy Friday.
 The pre-payment policy means cancellations are low and the kitchen cooks to a full room, which works in the diner's favour on the night.

 There is no phone number listed and no website on record.
-Reservations appear to be managed through a direct booking channel , check current availability through the venue's own platforms.
+Reservations appear to be managed through a direct booking channel, check current availability through the venue's own platforms.
 Confirm your reservation well in advance of the 7.30pm arrival window, which is not a soft suggestion: it is the operational structure of the evening.

 Price and Value

-Through the Woods sits at £££ on Pearl's scale , mid-to-upper range for London, but meaningfully below the ££££ tier occupied by the city's Michelin-starred dining rooms.
+Through the Woods sits at £££ on Pearl's scale, mid-to-upper range for London, but meaningfully below the ££££ tier occupied by the city's Michelin-starred dining rooms.
 For a four-course menu with Michelin Plate recognition in a 18-seat room, the price positioning represents clear value relative to comparable small-format restaurants.
 You are not paying for a grand dining room or a wine list managed by a sommelier team; you are paying for a focused, weekly-changing menu executed with consistent skill.
 For context, a comparable evening at Cornus or Dorian in the £££ bracket gives you more conventional restaurant flexibility; Through the Woods trades that flexibility for something more intentional.

 Who Should Book

-Through the Woods suits couples and pairs most naturally , the 18-seat room, the communal timing, and the no-choice format all make more sense for two than for a large group.
+Through the Woods suits couples and pairs most naturally, the 18-seat room, the communal timing, the no-choice format all make more sense for two than for a large group.
 Occasion diners who want something genuinely personal and low-noise will find it more rewarding than a conventional special-occasion restaurant.
 If you have been once and liked the cooking, return visits are low-risk as long as you accept the menu will be different.
 The format is not suited to guests who have strong dietary restrictions that require menu substitutions, or anyone who needs to know what they are eating before they arrive.

 For broader context on London's dining options, see our full London restaurants guide.
 If you are planning an evening in the area, our full London bars guide and our full London hotels guide cover the wider city.